-• Do not exceed 50 mph (80 km/h) as

-nut.

-• Tire pressure: refer to page 269.

-• The spare wheel or punctured tire

-must be stowed under the trunk floor,

-and secured in place with the retaining
+- Do not exceed 50 mph (80 km/h) as the tire can overheat and adversely affect the handling of the car. - Tire pressure: refer to page 263. - The spare wheel or punctured tire must be stowed under the trunk floor, and secured in place with the retaining nut.